robynrox/evse-controller/README.md

 * Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than the Shelly (complete)
-* Add a user interface allowing for rapid termination of any current EV charging or discharging session (HTML seems to be the obvious way to go)
+* Add a user interface allowing for rapid termination of any current EV charging or discharging session (HTML seems to be the obvious way to go - this is now in progress and a working prototype is available)
 * Add V2G and S2V capabilities that may be independently specified during a scheduled slot (this capability is now part of the library routines)
 * Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets